rodneyshupe/Cookbook/Recipes/Sauces/SimpleTomatoSauce.rst

 Simple Tomato Sauce
 ===================

-*Makes enough to dress 3/4 pound pasta; Serves 3*

 Ingredients
 -----------

+- 2 tablespoons olive oil
--  1 (28-ounce) can diced tomatoes or whole tomatoes (1 can), not packed
+- 1 medium yellow onion, diced
-   in puree or sauce
--  2 medium cloves garlic, peeled and chopped coarse
+- 3 large cloves garlic, minced
+- One 28-oz can whole peeled tomatoes
--  3 tablespoons extra-virgin olive oil
+- 2 tablespoons tomato paste
--  2 tablespoons coarsely chopped fresh basil leaves, (about 8 leaves)
+- 2 tablespoons balsamic vinegar
--  1/4 teaspoon granulated sugar
+- 1/4 - 1/2 teaspoon red pepper flakes
+- 1 tablespoon sugar
--  1 1/2 teaspoons table salt
+- 1 tablespoon dried oregano
+- Kosher salt and pepper to taste - and don't be shy about the salt for sure

 Directions
 ----------

-1. If using diced tomatoes, go to step 2.
-If using whole tomatoes, drain and reserve liquid.
-Dice tomatoes either by hand or in work bowl of food processor fitted with metal blade (three or four pulses at 1/2 second).
-Tomatoes should be coarse, with 1/4-inch pieces visible.
-If necessary, add enough reserved liquid to tomatoes to total 2 cups.
-2. Process garlic through garlic press into small bowl; stir in 1 teaspoon water.
-Heat oil and garlic in 10-inch saute pan over medium heat until fragrant but not brown, about 2 minutes.
-Stir in tomatoes;
-   simmer until thickened slightly, about 10 minutes.
-Stir in basil, sugar, and salt, and cook, stirring constantly, for 1 minute.
-Serve over pasta.
+1. Heat oil in large saucepan over medium heat and add onion, cook about 5 minutes
+2. Add garlic and cook another minute or so, just until fragrant
+3. Add tomatoes, squishing each one with your hand to break it up as you add it.
+Next put in tomato paste, balsamic vinegar, red pepper, sugar and oregano.
+Stir to combine.
+Add salt and pepper to taste.
+4. Bring sauce to a boil, then turn down heat and let simmer about 30 minutes